 Wander through an enchanted, illuminated trail during Lightscape at Chicago Botanic Garden.
 This special after-dark event transforms a one-mile path into a holiday wonderland, complete with a choir of singing trees, a waterfall of cascading light, a soaring cathedral made of thousands of twinkling bulbs, dazzling light shows, and more.

 Each winter, you can find Santa dashing through the city via the city’s elevated train system.
 The CTA Holiday Train is one of Chicago’s most unique holiday traditions.
 An entire ‘L’ train, towing Santa and his sleigh, is decked out with twinkling lights, red bows, and more holiday decor.
 Step on board and you’ll be greeted by elves handing out candy canes.
 The train runs from late November to late December; check the CTA website for an updated schedule.

-Tip: As a complement to the festive trains, the CTA Holiday Bus brings the same holiday spirit to bus riders as it travels through Chicago’s neighborhoods.
+Tip: The CTA Holiday Bus brings the same holiday spirit to bus riders as it travels through Chicago’s neighborhoods.